1chooo/1chooo/README_CN.md

 ## Hi there 👋

-**This is Hugo ChunHo Lin, the student who possesses a true passion for the CS field 💻 at National Central University.**
+This is the student who possesses a true passion for the CS field at NCU.

-I am currently preparing my application for a Master's Degree while also working as a SWE Intern at Pegatron in 2023.
-As part of my preparations, I am focusing on enhancing my programming skills in languages such as GO, Rust, and JavaScript.
-Additionally, I am actively studying data structures and algorithms to further strengthen my technical expertise.
+I'm currently seeking for SWE Internship  and preparing for application of Master Degree.
+Meanwhile, work on improving programming skills in GO, Rust, JavaScript, data structures, and algorithms.

 <div align=left>
   <img src="https://github-stats-alpha.vercel.app/api?username=1chooo&cc=22272e&tc=37BCF6&ic=fff&bc=0000">